 Take a peak into the first few months in the life of a wild rabbit.

-Speaking of predation, what are rabbit facts regarding the relationship between predator and prey?
+Speaking of predation, let's consider the rabbit facts regarding the relationship between predator and prey.

 No, and no, which requires rethinking this 'pain' thing.